Code-Institute-Submissions/aimansae-p2-trivia-quiz_SeptResub/README.md

 ### Home Page

 The Home Page lands to a from where the player has to select a username in order to play the game.
 The "hover" effect placed on the "start quiz" button makes user's experience even more simple nad pleasant.
+In future this step will be used in order to be able to share score with friends, or download it.
+The form is fully validated, empty input or numers or symbols are not accepted.

 ![Home Page](assets/images/home-page-screenshot.png)